ruralinnovation/formd-interactive-map/README.md

   - Once a business ID’s unique fundraising efforts have been identified, we determine the order in which each offering was filed using the accession number, which includes digits describing the year and the ordering of filing.
   - Once the offerings are in order, we can calculate the incremental amounts raised.
 - The data is then separated into two separate tables (businesses and funds) based upon whether the security includes Pooled Investment Fund interests.
+- We use the businesses dataset to drive this interactive map.

 # Development setup